 - Compliance Testing ensures that apps comply with Google and Apple guidelines.

 The final stage of the development process is deployment.
-Time to make your app live and in the hands of real users.
+Now, its time to make your app live and in the hands of real users.

 Don’t worry about going back to anything like that.
 Right now, your main focus needs more time and visibility.
 Make sure the app is fully functional for the end user.
 The last thing you want is for your servers to crash or something like that.